theoboiss/Deep-Agora/README.md

 Installation
 ------------
-The _**`deep_learning_lab`**_ package uses the sub-module and framework [dhSegment-torch](https://github.com/dhlab-epfl/dhSegment-torch).
+The _**`deep_learning_lab`**_ package uses the sub-module and framework *dhSegment-torch* [[2]](#references).

-Clone the sub-module as follows:
+Go to `dependencies/` and clone the sub-module(s) as follows:

+    cd dependencies/
     git submodule update --init --recursive

 We edited its environment files (`environment.yml` and `setup.py`) for compatibility with the sm_86 CUDA architecture of our machine.
 To apply such changes, do as follows:

     cp environment.yml dhSegment-torch/
     cp setup.py dhSegment-torch/

-Now, to install it, go to `dhSegment-torch/` as follows:
+Now, to install package of the sub-module, go to `dhSegment-torch/` as follows:

     cd dhSegment-torch

 And follow [its installation guide](https://github.com/dhlab-epfl/dhSegment-torch#installation):
->Installation
->------------
+>   Installation
+>   ------------
->dhSegment will not work properly if the dependencies are not respected.
-In particular, inaccurate dependencies may result in an inability to converge, even if no error is displayed.
-Therefore, we highly recommend to create a dedicated environment as follows:
+>   dhSegment will not work properly if the dependencies are not respected.
+>   In particular, inaccurate dependencies may result in an inability to converge, even if no error is displayed.
+>   Therefore, we highly recommend to create a dedicated environment as follows:
 >
->```
->conda env create --name dhs --file environment.yml
+>       conda env create --name dhs --file environment.yml
->source activate dhs
+>       source activate dhs
->python setup.py install
+>       python setup.py install
->```
+>

 Data preparation